President & Chief Executive Officer

 Frank held a number of senior roles in business and operations at Shell Canada prior to joining EPCOR in 2010.
 He holds a BSc in Chemical Engineering and an MBA, both from the University of Alberta.

-Amanda Rosychuk is Senior Vice President, responsible for providing leadership and governance in the cross-company functions of Human Resources and Information Services.
+Amanda Rosychuk is responsible for providing leadership and governance in the cross-company functions of Human Resources, Information Services, Health, Safety and Environment and Public and Government Affairs.

 Prior to this position, Amanda served as Divisional Vice President, Business and Technical Services for EPCOR Water Services, where she was responsible for all shared services provided to Canadian operating regions.